What Is Just Culture in Aviation SMS Programs

-In layman terms, Just Culture in aviation SMS programs is an organization’s commitment to focusing on learning and improving in the light of unsafe acts, as opposed to blaming and punishing.
+In layman's terms, Just Culture in aviation SMS programs is an organization’s commitment to focusing on learning and improving in the light of unsafe acts, as opposed to blaming and punishing.

 Your safety policy should include several documents that are ripe with Just Culture overtones, such as a safety manifesto, non-punitive reporting policy, and other documents discussed below.